1580-RanaV/zero_knowledge/README.md

-# ZERO KNWOLEDGE : PASSWORD MANAGER
+# ZERO KNOWLEDGE : PASSWORD MANAGER

 prompt to ask to create new account or login to the existing user:
 <br>